gabilew2/Passenger-Information-System/README.md

 # announcement-system
 Announcement system (Passenger Information System) for the people transport companies.
-This software is still inder construction.
+This software is still under construction.

 ## Dependences
 * Qt 5.12 (or higher)